Top 6 Skype alternatives for businesses

 The software was one of the first video conferencing apps to become a household name, which is why so many of us have had it installed on our computers both at work and home in the past.

-But while they deserve credit for popularizing video calls and making our lives easier, just because a company did it first doesn’t mean they currently do it best.
+But while they deserve credit for popularizing video calls and making our lives making our lives more connected than phone calls or instant messaging, just because a company did it first doesn’t mean they currently do it best.
 That’s starting to be the case for Skype.

 It may still be an affordable way to talk to your team and meet with outside colleagues, but it’s not as reliable as it used to be.
 Surely you’ve had a meeting or two delayed by the app not opening, along with awkward moments on calls where the caller’s face is frozen.

-And while occasional tech glitch is inevitable, relying on buggy software for something as crucial as work communication can quickly kill your productivity, along with your mood.
+And while occasional video conference glitch is inevitable, relying on buggy software for something as crucial as work communication can quickly kill your productivity, along with your mood.
 If that’s happening frequently, it may be time to click “uninstall.”

-When you first started using Skype, there likely weren’t many comparable alternatives, but VoIP has come a long way since then, or even since its acquisition by Microsoft in 2011.
+When you first started using Skype, there likely weren’t many comparable video chat alternatives, but VoIP has come a long way since then, or even since its acquisition by Microsoft in 2011.

-Now you have a whole variety of video conferencing and team chat tools to choose from.
-And the company’s size and age, which were once benefits of using the software, have become what’s holding it down.
+Now you have a whole variety of video conferencing and team chat apps and tools to choose from.
+And the company’s size and age, which were once benefits of using the mobile device and desktop app, have become what’s holding it down.

 Skype competitors are now frequently leaner, faster, and more agile than Skype ever was, even before its acquisition.
 That means more stable software, frequent updates, and modern features.